EU backs Sweden in Belarus teddy bear stunt row

 Reports before the meeting suggested a mass recall of EU ambassadors from Belarus would be discussed, but this did not transpire.

 However, sanctions against Belarus will be reviewed again by the EU in October.

-Sweden has responded by taking action against Belarusian diplomats.'Swedish initiative'
+Sweden has responded by taking action against Belarusian diplomats.

 Mr Lukashenko sacked his air defence chief and head of border guards after the incident on 4 July when some 800 teddy bears were dropped from a light plane.